This post was last updated January 15th, 2024

 The off season is from July to September, when soaring temperatures reach an average high of 90F in July!
 This is the best time to hide away inside with an air conditioner.

-It’s very easy to get around Puerto Vallarta!
+I personally found it to be very easy to get around Puerto Vallarta!

 The cheapest option is of course the bus.
 I found this article on Visit Vallarta to be the best resource for using the public transit in the city, as it can often be overwhelming to use the bus in a foreign city.